cds-snc/gcds-docs/src/en/components/checkboxes/code.md

 Use the `hint` attribute to add hint text.

-### Hide the checkboxes legend or labels
+### Hide the legend or labels

 - Visually hide the legend or label, while maintaining it for assistive technologies.
   - Set the `hide-legend` attribute to true to visually hide the legend for checkbox groups.
   - Set the `hide-label` attribute to true to visually hide the label for a single checkbox.
-- Avoid adding hint text when you’re hiding the legend or else provide an empty hint string.
+- Avoid adding hint text if the legend and/or labels are hidden.

 {% include "partials/error-message.njk", component: 'checkboxes' %}